British Art Show 9

 ● Recent Turner Prize co-recipient, Tai Shani presents a new instalment of her latest project, Neon Hieroglyph (2021).
 In this installation, fantastic objects – including a pair of floating glass eyes, a huge melting candle and Dracula’s disembodied hand – are accompanied by an otherworldly soundscape, composed by Maxwell Sterling.

 Four of the new works in the British Art Show 9 tour are made possible with the generous support of the Art Fund and these will be acquired by museum partners in each city for their own collections, as a marker of the lasting legacy of this ambitious touring show.
 BAS9 will also benefit from the support of Arts Council England’s Project Grant for National Activities which is allowing partners to produce ambitious and wide-ranging programmes of creative learning, civic engagement and participation that will further extend the reach of BAS across the four partner cities.

 The exhibition is accompanied by a publication published by Hayward Gallery Publishing which includes two wide-ranging curatorial essays, over 200 colour illustrations and original texts on all 47 artists.

 © the artist.
-Courtesy of Alberta Whittle and Copperfield, London
+Courtesy the artist, Chi-Wen Gallery, Taipei and Soft Opening, London